meceware/meceware.com/docs/fullpage-for-gutenberg.md

 ***Note: These options are only available if at least one extension is purchased.
 The plugin is not bundled with these extensions.***

 ***Note: After you purchase an extension, the extension can be installed using your extension license key and used without activation.
-Please note that, there is no deactivation for extensions.***
+Please note that, there is no deactivation or domain change for extensions.***

 ### Installing The Extension